 contribution to the software for D1 Nezha, for example, support in the Yocto

 Project.
 Please let us know in the comments what do you think about this board

 If you think we can help in improving the security of your firmware or you

 looking for someone who can boost your product by leveraging advanced features

-of used hardware platform, feel free to book a call with us email@example.com.
-If you are interested in similar content feel free to sign up to our newsletter.
+of used hardware platform, feel free to

+drop us email to firstname.lastname@example.org.
+If you are interested in similar content

+sign up to our newsletter.

 Junior embedded systems developer at 3mdeb.
 Require a lot from himself and want to extend his knowledge.
 He's now focused on Linux embedded systems but also is interested in the modern automotive industry and microcontroller programming.